 Many of your neurochemicals are actually produced in your gut, which is another reason we call the gut the "second brain".
 In fact, there is a chain of 100 million neurons that run along the walls of a tube through your digestive system that is called the enteric nervous system.
 As you're digesting food, the nerves in your gut send signals to your brain several ways.

 From the majority of your calming hormone, serotonin, being produced in the gut, to finding out that most of your gut bacteria produce neurotransmitters, there has been a flux of research on just how the health of your microbiome affects your mood.
 How amazing is it that scientists discovered that people who suffer from depression are missing two bacteria in their gut microbiome called, Coprococcus and Dialister.
-Many studies show that depression is linked to inflammation, and we know that the wrong mix of bacteria in the gut leads to increased levels of inflammation in the body.
+Many studies also show that depression is linked to inflammation, and we know that the wrong mix of bacteria in the gut leads to increased levels of inflammation in the body.

 Improve your gut health with more diverse, beneficial bacteria by drinking Just Add Water® daily!
 Learn more about our probiotic and prebiotic--rich, chocolate smoothie HERE.